Quickaman/Finance-Tracker/README.md

 # 💸 Finance Tracker - Daily Expense Emailer

-A simple Node.js-based Finance Tracker that sends daily expense summaries to your email using Gmail and a MongoDB backend.
+A Node.js-based Finance Tracker that manage,records and  sends daily expense summaries to your email using Gmail and a MongoDB backend.
 Scheduled with `node-cron`.

 ---